clj-easy/tools.misc/README.md

 applications to reduce the total number of dependencies.

-In addition, this library _could_ give default implementations for popular libraries that end-users could just use out of the box.
+In addition, this library _could_ give default implementations for popular libraries that end-users could just use out of the box and library authors can use in their tests.

 ## `clj-easy.tools.json`